 There are many different types of skin rashes and many different causes of skin rashes.
-Although most skin rashes are harmless, some do need treatment from your doctor or pharmacist.
+Although most skin rashes are harmless, some do need treatment (which may be tablets, creams or ointments) from your doctor or pharmacist.
 Some rashes (especially dark red or purple rashes that don't fade with pressure) may even need urgent medical treatment as they can be associated with meningitis and blood infection (septicaemia).

 This leaflet is a guide but if you have any concerns, you must telephone or see your GP, especially if: